Simone Biles' withdrawal reminds us that she's human - and still very much the GOAT - KVIA

 She told reporters she withdrew not due to an injury, but to “work on [her] mindfulness.”
 She talked about how stressful the day leading up to the event was, how she was “just shaking” and could barely nap after her workout.
 She said she’d never felt that way ahead of a competition.

-“I think we’re just too stressed out,” she told reporters.
+“I think we’re just too stressed out,” she told reporters on Tuesday.
 “We should be out here having fun but that’s not the case.”

 The 2020 Summer Olympic Games are more intense than usual.
 For one, they’re taking place during a deadly pandemic that isn’t slowing.
 Biles’ family isn’t with her to cheer her from the stands; very few fans are there at all.